openstack/api-sig/doc/source/template.rst

 Guidance
 ********

-The actual guidance that the API working group would like to provide.
+The actual guidance that the API Special Interest Group would like to provide.

 * The guideline should provide a clear recitation of the actions to be taken by implementors.